nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Pros: Better performance.
     * Cons: May result in high memory usage as each new state has to be saved.

+**Aspect: How find filters by keyword:**

+* **Alternative 1 (current choice):** Finds using predicates i.e. `n/`, `p/`, `add/`…​
+    * Pros: User-friendly.
+    * Cons: Harder implementation due to the need to create specific predicates e.g. `NameContainsKeywordsPredicate`, `EmailContainsKeywordsPredicate`.

+* **Alternative 2:** Finds using only keywords.
+    * Pros: Easy to implement.
+    * Cons: Poor design which may give rise to higher chances of errors in the future.
+This implementation may also be confusing for users.

 ### Add Exercise feature